Blackhawks begin dismantling, trade DeBrincat and Dach

 DeBrincat, 24, has one year left on a $19.2 million, three-year contract, after which he is eligible to become a restricted free agent.
 Dorion said the Senators expect to start extension talks with DeBrincat’s agent next week when league rules allow them but added the team wants to make sure he’s a good fit in coach D.J.
 Smith’s system.

-“It was an incredibly difficult decision to trade a player of Alex’s caliber.
-We feel as if this move sets the Blackhawks up for future success by giving us additional flexibility and future talent,” Blackhawks GM Kyle Davidson said in a statement.
+Chicago selected Canadian junior defenseman Kevin Korchinski with the 13th pick, U.S. development team center Frank Nazar at No. 13 and Minnesota high school defenseman Sam Rinzel at No. 25.

-“Securing this early of a first-round pick for tonight and an additional second-round selection tomorrow allows us to fortify our prospect base with high-end players who we expect to be a difference-makers in the coming years.”
+”I think we’ve got some really, really high-quality prospects in our system,” Davidson said. ”Coming into today, if I figured we would add Kevin Korchinski, Sam Rinzel and Frank Nazar, I wouldn’t have believed you.
+And sitting where we are right now with the prospects we just picked up, I’m pretty damn happy.”

-The trade comes with the Blackhawks having reached a crossroad in their franchise’s direction.
+The trades come with the Blackhawks having reached a crossroad in their franchise’s direction.
 Chicago has missed the playoffs in four of the past five seasons, and hasn’t won a postseason round since 2015, when the Blackhawks won their third Stanley Cup in six years.

 The DeBrincat deal will create more questions for longtime Blackhawks stars Jonathan Toews and Patrick Kane.